 Wildfire smoke can make coping with lung disease tough for people who reside in fire-prone regions.
-If you or a loved one suffers from a lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from a lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy.

 - Breathing Exercises

 - Chronic Bronchitis